 Welcome to The Waggon Inn

 A delightful 19th Century coaching inn with a comfortable lounge, bar and dining area.
-The inn has recently undergone a huge refurbishment to bring the building back to life.
+The underwent a huge refurbishment in 2014 bringing the building back to life.
 Local produce and a lovely setting are the hallmarks of The Waggon Inn.

 A little history